annalia01/riscv_multibackend/README.md

 ```bash
 git submodule update --init --recursive
 ```
+To simulate Ara, you need Verilator Simulator.

-For the verilator backend setup, go to the backends/ara/ directory and follow the installation instructions provided there.
+For the verilator setup, go to the backends/ara/ directory and follow the installation instructions provided there.
 All commands must be executed within that directory.
 Once verilator set up is finished, all applications can be compiled and executed from the root directory of the project.